Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Problem formulation

 Note that the trajectory of each $\Sigma_i$ depends continuously on time due to the continuity axiom.
 However, as the space of continuous functions does not satisfy the concatenation property, we enlarge it to include the piecewise continuous functions.
-This motivates the choice of the space $PC(\R_+,X_{\neq i})\tm \Uc$ as the input space for the $i$-th subsystem.
+This motivates the choice of the space $PC_b(\R_+,X_{\neq i})\tm \Uc$ as the input space for the $i$-th subsystem.

-\begin{remark} This definition of feedback interconnections, which we adopted from \cite[Definition 3.3]{KaJ07}, does not depend on a particular type of control systems which are coupled, and is applicable to large-scale systems, consisting of heterogeneous components as PDEs, time-delay systems, ODE systems etc. The definition also applies to different kinds of interconnections, e.g. both for in-domain and boundary interconnections of PDE systems.
+\begin{remark} This definition of feedback interconnections, which we adopted from \cite[Definition 3.3]{KaJ07}, does not depend on a particular type of control systems which are coupled, and applies to large-scale systems, consisting of heterogeneous components as PDEs, time-delay systems, ODE systems, etc. The definition also applies to both in-domain and boundary interconnections of PDE systems. $\square$ \end{remark}

-One of the key problems is to check whether the interconnection is well-defined, i.e. whether the solution exists in a certain sense.
-This problem can be very hard, especially in case of boundary interconnections of PDE systems.
-In our definition of the interconnection we assume that the interconnection is well-defined, and thus we avoid the well-posedness problem and concentrate our attention on stability analysis of coupled systems. $\square$ \end{remark}

-Next we show how the couplings of ODEs and of evolution equations in Banach spaces can be represented in our approach.
+Next, we show how the couplings of ODEs and of evolution equations in Banach spaces can be represented in our approach.
 Many further classes of systems can be treated in a similar way.

-\subsection{Example: interconnections of ODE systems}
+\subsection{Example: Interconnections of ODE systems}